harmony-one/auto-node/README.md

 Note that all sensitive files are saved with read only access for user $USER.

-To auto-reset your node during hard refreshes (for testnets), user $USER must have sudo access with no passphrase since the monitor daemon needs to stop and start the node daemon.
+To auto-reset your node during hard refreshes (for testnets), user $USER must have sudo access with no passphrase since services must be stopped and started by a monitor.

 Param:              Help: